5 Tips for teaching social studies using interactive lessons (Blog image)

 How to teach social studies interactively using a Boston Harbor Virtual Reality (VR) Field Trip

-The best part is teachers do informal assessments via tools like Fill in the Blanks, Quiz, or Draw It.
+The best part is teachers can perform informal assessments using tools like Fill in the Blanks, Quiz, or Draw It.
 These tools allow checks for understanding before students move on to independent activities.
-Accountability ensures engagement even during teacher lectures.
+When exploring effective instructional strategies for social studies, it’s important to remember that accountability ensures engagement even during teacher lectures.

 4. Practice and apply using formative assessment tools